Heat RefStack - A reference implementation of OpenStack

 Distinguished Engineer, OpenStack Technical Committee Member, OpenStack Foundation Director, HP

 I currently work full-time on OpenStack for HP.
 I lead a team that works on running the Developer Infrastructure systems for the project, as well as teams working on OpenStack Deployment (TripleO) and OpenStack Bare Metal (Ironic).
 I am past PTL of the OpenStack Infra Program and set up the original project gating infrastructure.
 I currently sit on the Technical Committee.
-Previously, I was a core developer on Drizzle and was a Senior Consultant for MySQL, Inc. I've been a Python hacker by...
+Previously, I was a core developer on Drizzle and was a Senior...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!